FURRY members WOOF WOOF MEOW MEOW

 George Christopoulos (Principal Investigator)

-- Human learning and decision making (risk and trust), with a focus on cognitive flexibility and computerised training of working adults
+- Human learning and decision making (risk and trust), Our work focuses on risk, trust, and cognitive flexibility, with an emphasis on computerized training for working adults.

-- Beauty and aesthetics: deeper beliefs about beauty and how they affect consumption of cosmetics; and how culture and cultural symbols (statues, images, buildings) affect emotions as well aesthetic and other judgments;
+- Beauty and aesthetics: We investigate how deep-seated beliefs about beauty influence the consumption of cosmetics, and how cultural symbols (e.g., statues, images, and buildings) affect emotions and aesthetic judgments.

 Our research has been published in leading multidisciplinary and specialized journals (Journal of Neuroscience, PNAS, Building and Environment, Energy Research & Social Science, Journal of Experimental Social psychology, Journal of Environmental Psychology, Journal of Business Ethics etc.).